-(ii) The account remains 'Out of order'@ for a period of more than 90 days, in respect of an Overdraft / Cash Credit (OD/CC).
+(ii) The account remains 'Out of order', in respect of an Overdraft / Cash Credit (OD/CC).

-(iii) The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted,
+(iii) The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted.

-(iv) In the case of direct agricultural advances as listed in Annex 1, the overdue norm specified at para 2.1.5 would be applicable.
+(iv) In the case of direct agricultural advances as listed in Annex 1, the overdue norm specified at para 2.1.3 would be applicable.
 In respect of agricultural loans, other than those specified in Annex 1, identification of NPAs would be done on the same basis as non-agricultural advances.